Skip to main content

 YinYang / iStock Photo

-Plastic containers can release chemicals when frozen just as they can when heated.
+Plastic and styrofoam containers can release chemicals when frozen just as they can when heated.
 For better food safety, opt for glass.

 The right glass containers are freezer and refrigerator-safe, meaning they won’t release any harsh chemicals or break if frozen.
 Some glass storage containers are also leakproof, which offers a tight seal to prevent spills or food from going bad.
 This quality also makes glass a perfect choice for homeowners looking for long-term storage solutions such as canning or pickling.